Retatrutide Side Effects: GI Rates, Safety Signals & Clinical Comparison

 Topline results confirmed that retatrutide met its primary efficacy endpoint.
 While full safety data from TRIUMPH-4 have not yet been published in a peer-reviewed journal, Lilly’s announcement indicated that the safety profile was broadly consistent with Phase 2 findings—gastrointestinal events remained the most common adverse events, and no new safety signals were identified.
 Discontinuation rates due to adverse events were comparable to those observed in the Phase 2 trial.

-The TRIUMPH clinical program includes additional Phase 3 trials (TRIUMPH-1 through TRIUMPH-5) evaluating retatrutide across different patient populations, including those with type 2 diabetes and obesity-related comorbidities.
-Full TRIUMPH-4 results, including detailed safety tables by dose cohort, are expected to be presented at a major medical conference and published in a peer-reviewed journal in 2026.
+The TRIUMPH clinical program includes seven additional Phase 3 trials (TRIUMPH-1 through TRIUMPH-3, TRIUMPH-5 through TRIUMPH-8) evaluating retatrutide across different patient populations, including obesity, MASH, sleep apnea, heart failure, and chronic kidney disease.
+Lilly also announced positive TRANSCEND-T2D-1 results in March 2026 (see section below).
+Full TRIUMPH-4 results, including detailed safety tables by dose cohort, are expected to be published in a peer-reviewed journal in 2026.
+For ongoing milestone tracking, see our TRIUMPH trial tracker.

 What Are the GI Side Effects of Retatrutide?